How Spin.AI’s Researchers Uncovered 14.2 Million More Victims in the RedDirection Browser Extension Attack CampaignRead Now

 • Preventing a victim organization from breaking off negotiations, especially if these have good backups of their data

-• It allows effectively carrying out “double extortion” on victims
+• It allows effectively carrying out “double extortion” on victims: pay to decrypt AND pay to prevent publication

 As stated in the blog – How cyberattacks are changing according to Microsoft Digital Defense Report: